ashutoshSnj/software-development-models/Prototype Model.md

 ![Prototype Model](https://raw.githubusercontent.com/ashutoshSnj/software-development-models/main/Prototyping-model.png)

 ## 📌 Overview
-The Prototype Model is used when the exact requirements of the customer are not known.
-Instead of freezing the requirements early, a prototype is developed to understand what the client actually wants.

-This prototype is a working version with limited features — it helps both the developer and client to understand the software behavior.
+The Prototype Model focuses on building a **working model of the software (prototype)** early in the development process.
+It is highly useful when requirements are not clear.
+The prototype helps both client and developer understand and refine the system before the final version is built.

+## 🧱 When to Use
+- Client is unsure about exact requirements
+- User interfaces are important (UI/UX-heavy systems)
+- High-risk projects where client feedback is essential

-## 🔁 Phases in Detail
+## 🔁 Phases Explained in Detail

-1. **Initial Requirements Identification**
-   Developers gather basic and unclear requirements.
-These are not fixed — just enough to start building a prototype.

-2. **Develop Prototype**
-   A quick version of the software is created.
-It may not include all functionality, but gives a feel of the real system.
+### 1. Initial Requirement Gathering
+- Focus on gathering high-level or basic requirements.
+- Detailed specs are not necessary at this stage.

+### 2. Quick Design & Prototype Development
+- Rapidly develop a basic version of the software (UI or partial logic).
+- Emphasis on speed, not quality or completeness.

-3. **User Evaluation and Feedback**
+### 3. Client Evaluation
-   The client uses the prototype and gives feedback.
-This is the most crucial part of this model.

-4. **Refinement of Prototype**
-   Based on feedback, changes are made and the prototype is improved or rebuilt.

-5. **Final System Development**
-   Once requirements are clear and the prototype is accepted, the real system is developed and deployed.

-## ✅ Advantages
+- Client uses the prototype, tests workflow, suggests changes.
+- Interaction is iterative — may go through several feedback loops.

+### 4. Refinement
+- Developers update prototype based on feedback.
-- Improves communication between client and developer.
+- Process continues until client approves the features and UI.
-- Reduces chances of requirement misunderstandings.
-- User actively involved in early phases.

-## ❌ Disadvantages
-- Frequent changes can increase cost.
+### 5. Final System Development
+- Once prototype is finalized, full development begins.
+- Clear and confirmed requirements are implemented in production version.

+### 6. System Testing and Delivery
+- Final system is thoroughly tested and delivered.
-- Prototype might be misunderstood as the final system.
+- Prototype is usually discarded after final build.

-- Extra effort required to build prototypes.
+## ✅ Pros
+- Helps clarify vague or unknown requirements.
+- High customer satisfaction due to continuous involvement.
+- Errors and misunderstandings are detected early.

+## ❌ Cons
+- Time-consuming if client keeps changing ideas.
+- May increase budget due to multiple iterations.
+- Developers may reuse bad code from prototype (technical debt).

-## 💡 Real-Life Analogy
+## 👟 Real-Life Analogy
-Like trying on clothes in a store before buying — you get a feel for the product before committing to the final one.
+Like test-driving a car before buying.
+You may test different models (prototypes) until you finalize your choice.

 ## 👨‍💻 Developer Insight
-Perfect when client isn’t clear about requirements.
-You’ll save time by avoiding rework later.
+Great model for UI-heavy apps or startup MVPs.
+But avoid reusing prototype code blindly — rewrite properly.
+"""